14.2 Model specification: Redundant variables

-While there are some ways of testing for omitted variables, the redundant ones are challenging to diagnose.
-Yes, we could look at the significance of variables (Section 7.1 of Svetunkov, 2022a) or compare models with and without some variables based on information criteria (Section 16.4 of Svetunkov, 2022a).
-Still, even if our approaches say that a variable is not significant, this does not mean that it is not needed in the model.
-There can be many reasons why a test would fail to reject H\(_0\), and AIC would prefer a model without the variable under consideration.
-So, it comes to using judgment, trying to figure out whether a variable is needed in the model or not.
+While there are some ways of testing for omitted variables, the redundant ones are sometimes even more challenging to diagnose.
+Yes, we could look at the significance of variables (Section 7.1 of Svetunkov, 2022) or compare models with and without some variables based on information criteria (Section 16.4 of Svetunkov, 2022): this will show which variables contribute towards the model fit, and which do not.
+However, even if our approaches say that a variable is not significant, this does not mean that it is not needed in the model.
+There can be many reasons why a test would fail to reject H\(_0\): \(a_j=0\), and AIC would prefer a model without the variable under consideration.
+So, in the end, it comes to using judgment, trying to figure out whether a variable is needed in the model or not.

 In the example with Seatbelt data,

 DriversKilled would be a redundant variable for the reasons explained in Section 14.1.
 Let us see what happens with the model if we include it:

 <- adam(Seatbelts, "NNN", adamSeat04 formula=drivers~PetrolPrice+kms+ +DriversKilled) lawpar(mfcol=c(2,1), mar=c(4,4,2,1)) plot(adamSeat04,7:8)

 The residuals from this model look adequate, and it is not apparent that there is an issue in the model.
 The summary of this model is: